Gifted and Talented

 FREQUENTLY ASKED QUESTIONS

-3. If my child has high academic abilities but isn’t able to participate in the GT pull-out program, what options are available to support their needs?
+1. If my child has high academic abilities but isn’t able to participate in the GT program, what options are available to support their needs?

 In some cases, yes.
 Students in grades 5-8 may opt out of ALITA and would be given the option of working independently on a personal research project with Mr. Geltman.